Alocasia Amazonica/Polly - African Mask Plants

 Feed every four waters during the growing period and every six in the autumn and winter, using a 'Houseplant' labelled fertiliser.
 Never apply a 'Ready to Use’ product into the soil without a pre-water first, as it may burn the roots and lead to yellowed leaves.
 Regular supplements are essential for reliable growth during the spring and summer months, as stunted growth could be a cause of irregular feeds.

-Common Issues with African Mask Plants
+Common Issues with Alocasia 'Amazonica'

 An array of simultaneous cultivation issues will increase the chance of developing yellowed leaf-sections with browned halos.
 Firstly, the location may be too dark, with its compost staying too saturated in-between waters; if mould is growing across the soil, this is usually a bad sign.
 Further, you're potentially using too cold water or tap water that hasn't been allowed to sit for 24hrs.
 The final culprit might be lack of fertilisation, with regular feeds being paramount for long-lasting, healthy leaves.
 If the specimen hasn't been nourished in over two months, it'll begin to show signs of nutrient deficiencies seen in this article.